6 Most Common Mistakes in 2022

 2. Slow Loading Times

 Another common mistake made in Shopify web design is slow loading times.
 In today’s fast-paced world, people have little patience for sites that take too long to load.
 If your site is slow, you are likely to lose potential customers before they even have a chance to see what you have to offer.
 Make sure your site is as fast and efficient as possible by optimizing images and using caching techniques.
+When using Shopify, you should also consider the Shopify ADA compliance which will enable users with disabilities to access your store.

 3. Poor Navigation